Art

 Traditional Arts | ||

-ART 140 | Arts, Crafts, and Jewelry (PENDING NAME CHANGE) | 3 |
+Arts, Crafts, and Jewelry | ||

-ART 350 | Advanced Ceramics & Sculpture | 3 |
+Advanced Ceramics and Sculpture | ||

 Bachelor of Fine Arts with a Major in Art

 BFA Art majors are expected to attend Northwest Art Center exhibitions and other public art receptions.
 BFA Art majors are expected to enroll in art seminars each semester until graduation.
-BA Art majors are required to participate in a sophomore review, BFA portfolio reviews, and complete a capstone experience in partial fulfillment of their degree.
+BFA Art majors are required to participate in a sophomore review, BFA portfolio reviews, and complete a capstone experience in partial fulfillment of their degree.

 Student Learning Goals | Student Learning Outcomes |